King Ezekiel: Season 7

 In the mid-season premiere "Rock in the Road", Ezekiel is shown to be friends with Hilltop scout Paul Rovia, aka "Jesus".
 Jesus introduces Ezekiel to Rick Grimes, the leader of Alexandria, another community forced to serve the Saviors.
 Rick implores Ezekiel to join their fight against the Saviors as only together can they succeed.
 Ezekiel takes the night to ponder his decision, but ultimately decides against open conflict with the Saviors as he refuses to endanger his people's lives.
 He does, however, allow Rick's friend Daryl Dixon to stay in the Kingdom to hide from the Saviors.
 Ezekiel appears in episode "New Best Friends" when the Saviors arrive for their offering.
 When Jared continues to insult Richard, the two draw guns on each other and Morgan and Ben are forced to stop further violence.
 Ezekiel later chastises Benjamin for acting hasty as violence must be reserved as a last resort.
 In the episode "Bury Me Here", Ezekiel, Morgan, Ben, Richard and several others find a roadblock en route to their meeting with the Saviors.
 They then find a grave reading bury me here with Ezekiel claiming that it is only luck that the world has not driven them all insane, though Ben credits Ezekiel with keeping them together.
 They arrive to find that their load of fruit is short of the required amount, causing Jared to shoot Ben.
 They bring him to Carol's, but despite their best efforts, Ben dies.
 When they meet the Saviors to settle their debt Morgan attacks and kills Richard, strangling him to death.
 He reveals that Richard discarded a fruit on purpose in an effort to start a war with the Saviors.
-Ezekiel shown to be enraged at Richard's betrayal while shocked at Morgan's brutality (though he still attempts to bring him back).
+Ezekiel is enraged at Richard's betrayal and shocked at Morgan's brutality (though he still attempts to bring him back).
 Carol later goes to the Kingdom and offers Ezekiel her condolences before stating that it is time to fight; Morgan, wishing to be alone, temporarily stays at Carol's house.
 Ezekiel agrees.
 In the season finale, "First Day of the Rest of Your Life", Ezekiel leads Carol and a group of Kingdom fighters to Alexandria to accept Rick's alliance.
 They encounter Morgan along the way, and Ezekiel convinces him to march with them.
 Ezekiel's arrival proves timely; their group arrives at Alexandria just as Negan is about to execute Carl.
 Ezekiel and Shiva charge into battle, killing numerous Saviors and helping drive off the Saviors.
-The episode ends with Ezekiel standing beside Rick and Maggie Greene as the Kingdom, Hilltop and Alexandria pledge their aid to each other.
+The episode ends with Ezekiel standing beside Rick and Maggie Greene as the Kingdom, Hilltop and Alexandria pledge to aid each other.